stampit-org/docs/properties.md

 # Properties

-You can add properties to your objects.
+You can add properties to the objects created from your stamps.

 ```js
 const HasLog = stampit({